 Robins FC membership form - can be requested from the age appropriate team manager or Club Secretary.
 NB every player must complete one of these each season to indicate your intention to play for Robins for the coming season.

 The FA's "Respect" initiative is all about increasing players' enjoyment of the game by actively promoting respect for match officials, opposing players, team-mates and coaches.
-It's an initiative we at Robins FC are fully behind, as we believe are all the teams in the N Wilts League, and it's something we try to instill in the players at all age levels.
+It's an initiative we at Robins FC are fully behind, as we believe are all the teams in the NWYFL, and it's something we try to instill in the players at all age levels.
 Please download and read the appropriate guidelines for players, parents etc below.

 The players are children

 The referees are volunteers

 The coaches are volunteers

 It's not the Champions League, it's children enjoying a game of football

 Let them play!

 Respect Code - Young Players - every player must read this and discuss with their parents